Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

 ### Public variables

-In Hydrogen, any environment variable prefixed with `PUBLIC_` or `VITE_` in the `.env` files are treated as public and are available in the browser.
+In Hydrogen, environment variables prefixed with `PUBLIC_` in the `.env` files are treated as public and are available in the browser.
 These variables can be accessed using Vite's `import.meta.env` in any component.

 ### Private variables

-Any variable that isn't prefixed with `PUBLIC_` is treated as a server runtime variable in non-production environments.
+Any variable from `.env` files that isn't prefixed with `PUBLIC_` is treated as a server runtime variable in non-production environments.
 These variables are not exposed to the browser and can only be accessed from server components using the global `Oxygen.env` object.

-In production, however, variables are loaded directly from your Oxygen admin panel and will be available in the global `Oxygen.env` object.
-None of the `.env` files will be used to load production variables.

-Note that, for other platforms, you might need to polyfill the global `Oxygen` object.
-For example, when deploying to a Node.js server: `globalThis.Oxygen = {env: process.env};`.
+In production, however, none of the `.env` files will be used to load runtime variables by default.
+Instead, loading variables will vary based on the hosting runtime you're using.
+For example, when deploying to a Node.js server, pass your variables to the Node.js process and create a global `Oxygen` object based on that: `globalThis.Oxygen = {env: process.env};`.

 ## Next steps